St. Paul's, Bloor Street: Architecture

 St. Paul's has a 106-stop Casavant Frères pipe organ.
 It was constructed in consultation with George Dixon.
 The organ was donated by the widow and family of Thomas Gibbs Blackstock KC.
 It was dedicated in April 1914 and first played by Healey Willan.
 At the time of its installation, it was the fourth-largest pipe organ in the world.
 The organ was cleaned and partially revoiced under the direction of John Tuttle and Alan T. Jackson in 1981.

-There are three chapels in the church complex, St. Paul’s, St. George’s and the Good Shepherd.
+There are three chapels in the church complex, St. Paul's, St. George's and the Good Shepherd.

 Services

-On Sundays, St. Paul's offers three services: one according to the Book of Common Prayer at 8:15 am in St. Paul's Chapel; one contemporary following the Book of Alternative Services at 9:30 am; and one classical Anglican service at 11:00 am.
-Throughout the week, the church offers communion on Tuesdays at 12:10 pm and a complice service on Wednesdays at 7 pm.
+On Sundays, St. Paul's offers three services: one according to the Book of Common Prayer at 8:15 am in St. Paul's Chapel; one contemporary following the Book of Alternative Services at 9:30 am; and a "classical" Anglican service at 11:00 am providing a contemporary language revision of the BCP rite.
+Throughout the week, the church offers communion on Tuesdays at 12:10 pm and an online compline service on Wednesdays at 7 pm.

 The church's vision is "a church made alive by the power of the Holy Spirit, a city made new by the gospel of Jesus Christ, and a people made whole by the grace of God."
 It has extensive children and youth programs, as well as offering many adult programs, along with Outreach ministries.

 Today, it is the largest church in the Diocese of Toronto.
 Because of its size, it often functions as a pro-cathedral for large diocesan events.

-The incumbent rector is the Rt.
-Rev. Bishop Jenny Andison.
+The incumbent rector is the Rt Rev. Bishop Jenny Andison.
 Prior to becoming rector, Bishop Andison was Suffragan Bishop of York-Credit Valley.

 The Queen's Own Rifles of Canada

 Since 1910, St. Paul's, Bloor Street, has been the regimental church of The Queen's Own Rifles of Canada (QOR).
 A pew is designated for the colonel-in-chief of the regiment, presently The Queen, who was appointed when Duchess of Cornwall in 2010.
-Princess Alexandra, who served as colonel-in-chief from 1960–2010, visited the church on April 25, 2010, to mark the 150th anniversary of the regiment.
+Princess Alexandra, who served as colonel-in-chief from 1960 to 2010, visited the church on April 25, 2010, to mark the 150th anniversary of the regiment.
 The Cross of Sacrifice, a memorial to the fallen soldiers of the unit, stands outside the church.